bartuatabek/TrackIT/README.md

 -   [Deniz Yüksel](https://github.com/denizyuksel)

 ### Description
 Project Tracker is a system to track software development project.
 There will be boards, lists, cards etc. There will be two types of users: privileged and standard.
-Privileged users will have access to more features, such as creating & deleting boards, adding & removing other users to cards etc. Users can be assigned to different teams.
+Privileged users will have access to more features.
 Teams will have their own boards.

 ## Reports